architech-boards/lora-documentation/source/qs.rst

 Then click on the top right **+ create**.

-After the registration you can close the window device manager and in the main page go to **Logger**.
+After the registration, you can close the window device manager and on the main page go to **Logger**.

 .. image:: _static/actility_logger.jpg